showaaaa/DUKE-CS-514/README.md

     ```
     to measure the usable bandwidth while communicating concurrently.
 After the second command is finished, use `h1 bg` to retrieve the previous result.
 Fill in those numbers in the [lab2 question set](https://www.gradescope.com/courses/429975/assignments/2367568/).

-2. Answer the questions in [lab2 question set](https://www.gradescope.com/courses/429975/assignments/2367568/) about when and why two flows are traveling across the dumbbell, they receive only proportional bandwidth.
+2. Answer the questions in [lab2 question set](https://www.gradescope.com/courses/429975/assignments/2367568/) about when and why two flows are traveling across the dumbbell, they receive only proportional bandwidth on one link.
 Do you have ideas on how to improve this?
 ![dumbbell](./pod-topo/dumbbell2.png)

 3. Yes!
 We can balance the load with one more link!
 You can improve the topology by connecting `s1-p4` with `s2-p4`.